tichzvidzayi/Mars_college/README.md

 ## Installation and Usage

 ### Prerequisites
-Please make sure you have an internet connection to load Bootstrap via the CDN.
+Please ensure you have Internet connectivity to be able to load Bootstrap via the CDN.

 ### SEO Notes
 Added the following meta tags for SEO considerations: